quinjenn/WikiMap/README.md

 ## Unique Features

-- Dark mode
+- **Dark mode**: A sleek and modern interface that reduces eye strain
-- Create custom maps using the Google Maps api
+- **Custom maps**: Create your own maps using the Google Maps API
-- Users can edit or delete points from their list (which also deletes automatically from the map)
+- **Edit and delete points**: Manage points with ease; deleting a point from the list also removes it from the map
-- Created and favourited maps are saved to the user's profile
+- **Profile management**: Save created and favorited maps to your personal profile for quick access Dependencies

 ## Dependencies